cponcej/awesome-tech/docs/security.md

 - [Drupal Hardens Its Security in Response to Criticism.
 January 2016](http://www.eweek.com/security/drupal-hardens-its-security-in-response-to-criticism.html)
 - [New attacks on Network Time Protocol can defeat HTTPS and create chaos.
 October 2015](http://arstechnica.com/security/2015/10/new-attacks-on-network-time-protocol-can-defeat-https-and-create-chaos/)
 - [seguridadapple.com: Las apps bancarias en iOS siguen teniendo debilidades respecto a 2013](http://www.seguridadapple.com/2015/12/las-apps-bancarias-en-ios-siguen.html)

+### Red Hat Vulnerabilities Catalog.
+Red Hat CVE Database.
+- [Vulnerability Responses 🌟🌟](https://access.redhat.com/security/vulnerabilities/) Large scale security vulnerabilities like the ones below receive special attention from Red Hat Product Security.
+In order to create the best experience possible for our customers during these critical moments, a specialized vulnerability page is created within the Red Hat Product Security Center which aggregates information, diagnostic tools, and updates in one easy-to-use interface.
+This list is a catalog of these pages.

 ### SQL injection
 - [SQL injection 🌟](sql_injection.md)